 This leads us squarely into the next continuing trend.

-In the early days of the Internet, the search engines seemed to clamor for more and more content… many times irregardless of the quality.
+In the early days of the Internet, the search engines seemed to clamor for more and more content… many times regardless of the quality.
 So what did we do?
-We continuously fed ‘the beast’.
+We continuously fed ‘the beast.’
 And it worked!

 Fast forward to today… not happening.
-Bad and/or thin content is seen for what it is and not rewarded by showing up high in the search results.
+Instead, inadequate and/or thin content is seen for what it is and not rewarded by showing up high in the search results.

 When it comes to content on your website, the SEO trend is to focus on the ‘fewer, better’ content.

 Yes… clear the marketing clutter.
-Put a plan in plan to rid your site from dated, thin, off-topic or flat out bad content.
+Put a plan to rid your site of dated, thin, off-topic, or flat-out lousy content.
 Leaving this stuff hanging around likely weakens your ability to rank.

-And yes… spread the high-octane content across multiple mediums… your website… social media… iTunes… using the preferred format of your target market… video… audio… or the written word.
+And yes, spread the high-octane content across multiple mediums, your website, social media, and the preferred format of your target market: video, audio… or the written word.

 The great part here is the previously identified SEO trends really play into strengthening your brand.
 The formula here (while maintaining the philosophy of ‘fewer, better’ content:

 Consistently placing the right content in the right format on the right mediums.
-Make that content highly consumable and it will be consumed… linked to… and shared.
+Then, make that content highly consumable, and it will be consumed… linked to… and shared.
 This is good!